New Zealand’s Diocese of Palmerston North held the world’s first Red November event this year.

 “The crimson red reminds us of blood-stained martyrs and burned-down churches.
 Their testimony and witness of faith challenges and inspires us to treasure and live out our own more deeply.”

-ACN Australia and New Zealand is inviting all parishes to participate in Red November by holding a dedicated Mass, prayer event, collection or showing a video on the challenges faced by Christians in the Holy Land.
+ACN Australia and New Zealand is inviting all parishes to participate in Red November by holding a dedicated Mass, prayer event, collection or showing a video about the challenges faced by Christians in the Holy Land.

 Almost 340 million Christians – or one in seven – live in a country where they suffer some form of persecution says Pew Research.